-The Early Childhood Administration Certificate program of study is designed for early childhood professionals who already have an AAS Degree and wish to pursue an administrative career.
+Early Childhood Administration program of study is designed for early childhood professionals who already have an AAS Degree and wish to pursue an administrative career.
 The certificate provides leadership and management skills necessary to successfully administer an early childhood program.
+Graduates of this program are awarded a certificate.